 1. Tableau Desktop

-Tableau Desktop allows you to conveniently view the story in your data through many options.
+Tableau Desktop allows you to view the story in your data through many options conveniently.
 You can drag and drop rows and columns to see different combinations of data and work on it to arrive at new trends and outliers visually.

 Also, you have a plethora of options in the dashboard.
-This includes connecting to a data source from the list of available sources (that can be Excel sheets, MySQL, SQL Server, Oracle, data warehouses, cloud databases, etc.), mix and match, drag and drop from any of the sources into a single view.
+This includes connecting to a data source from the list of available sources (that can be Excel sheets, MySQL, SQL Server, Oracle, data warehouses, cloud databases, etc.), mixing and matching, dragging and dropping from any of the sources into a single view.

 - Tableau Desktop Professional – Full access to all data sources is available, and work can be published on Tableau Server.
 It is ideal for users in the same organization who want to present their work at various levels.